sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     ```plaintext

     Add JsonData as a dependency to the ConsoleApp constructor to access the JSON data files.
 Use FirstOrDefault to find a book in Books.json that matches the user-supplied title (case-insensitive).
 Retrieve the corresponding BookItem using the BookId from BookItems.json.
-Check Loans.json for an active loan (i.e., a loan with a null ReturnDate) for the BookItem.
+Check Loans.json for an active loan (loan.ReturnDate == null) for the BookItem.
 Display whether the book is available for loan or currently on loan with the due date.
 Ensure that JsonData is registered in the dependency injection container in Program.cs.

     ```